Restaurants

 The visit comes as the administration faces declining approval ratings on key issues such as government leadership and the economy.
 Recent surges in oil prices, which topped $100 a barrel this week for the first time since 2022, added to the tension of the three-day GOP retreat as leaders gathered to discuss strategy ahead of the midterm elections.

-For many in Doral, El Arepazo is more than a restaurant; it is the main site for local protests and vigils.
+For many in Doral, El Arepazo is more than a restaurant; it is a gathering place for the Venezuelan community.
 While many patrons celebrated there during the recent removal of the Maduro regime, the community remains divided over the administration’s handling of Temporary Protected Status and the long-term future of Venezuelan migrants living in South Florida.

 El Arepazo.
 10191 NW 58th St., Doral; elarepazodoral.com.